greivinlopez/skue/README.md

 There are two important details about this layer:

-* It's responsability of the `skue.DatabasePersistor` to interact properly with the `skue.MemoryCacher` to ensure it is actually used.
+* It is a responsability of the `skue.DatabasePersistor` to interact properly with the `skue.MemoryCacher` to ensure it is actually used.
-* This layer should be optional.
+* The use of this layer is completely optional.

 Skuë provides an implementation of the `skue.MemoryCacher` for [Redis](http://redis.io/).

-Lets remove this layer from our API server example:
+For simplicity purposes we will remove the memory layer from our API server example:

 ~~~ go
 // GET a resource by id